francisnormand/GeometricEigenModeModel/README.md

 ### 2. Set up the conda environment

 The repository includes an `environment.yml` file to recreate the python environment used for the analyses.

-The (hacky) last line ensures that multiple jobs can be run at the same time within the environmen (SEEM TO BE ONLY NECESSARY ON LINUX BECAUS IT WORKS WITHOUT IT ON MAC).
+The (hacky) last line ensures that multiple jobs can be run at the same time within the environment (on Massive).

+(LAST LINE SEEM TO BE ONLY NECESSARY ON LINUX BECAUSE IT WORKS WITHOUT IT ON MAC)

 ```bash
 conda env create -f environment.yml